All the details you wanted to know about your graduate studies in the School of Physics.

 4. Thesis Proposal & Proposal Exam - Admission to Candidacy

 By the end of the third summer at Georgia Tech, every physics Ph.D. student must seek admission to candidacy by presenting a 10-20 page Proposal to a Thesis Proposal Committee (TPC) composed of their primary research supervisor and at least two (2) other Georgia Tech faculty members.
-Every student is required to defend their Proposal to their TPC in the form of a 20 minute oral presentation which is then followed by a Proposal Exam.
-Students who do not complete their Thesis Proposal and Proposal Exam by the end of their third summer will be inelgible for School of Physics student awards, including the travel grants described in Sect.
+Every student is required to defend their Proposal to their TPC in the form of a 20-30 minute oral presentation which is then followed by a Proposal Exam.
+Students who do not complete their Thesis Proposal and Proposal Exam by the end of their third summer will be ineligible for School of Physics student awards, including the travel grants described in Sect.
 IV.E.1.
 If students think they have a legitimate reason that their Thesis Proposal will be late, they should discuss it with the Associate Chair for Graduate Studies as soon as possible.

-During the Proposal Exam each TPC member (except for the supervisor) is expected to ask questions designed to probe the students’ understanding of their proposed research and overall knowledge of their research area (assessed with this form: Research Assessment, also available from the Academic Office).
+During the Proposal Exam each TPC member is expected to ask questions designed to probe the students’ understanding of their proposed research and overall knowledge of their research area (assessed with this form: Research Assessment, also available from the Academic Office).
 It is the responsibility of the TPC to decide if the student passes or fails the Proposal Exam, and the assessment forms should have scores commensurate with this judgment.
 A student who passes is formally admitted to Ph.D. candidacy, as the Proposal Exam satisfies Georgia Tech's comprehensive exam requirement.
 A student who fails the Proposal Exam must rewrite his/her Thesis Proposal as directed by the TPC, and repeat the oral presentation & Proposal Exam within two semesters of the initial attempt (including the summer session).

 The Thesis Proposal and Proposal Exam is also used as a 'mid-point' chance to assess students' technical writing and oral presentation skills.
-It is the responsibility of the Ph.D. student to supply each member of the TPC with all three assessment forms (available from the Academic Office or here: Research Assessment, Technical Writing Assessment, Oral Assessment) and ask one member of the TPC (not your Thesis supervisor) to collect all the completed forms and return them to the Associate Chair for Graduate Studies.
+It is the responsibility of the Ph.D. student to supply each member of the TPC with all three assessment forms (available from the Academic Office or here: Research Assessment, Technical Writing Assessment, Oral Assessment) and ask one member of the TPC (not the Thesis supervisor) to collect all the completed forms and return them to the Associate Chair for Graduate Studies.
 These assessments are used to provide constructive feedback to the Ph.D. student and to help evaluate the effectiveness of the Ph.D. program.

-After passing the Proposal Exam, it is also the responsiblity of the PhD student to obtain the signature of each TPC member on the `Request for Admission to PhD Candidacy' from (also available from the Academic Office) and then bring the completed form to the Associate Chair for Graduate Studies.
+After passing the Proposal Exam, it is also the responsiblity of the Ph.D. student to obtain the signature of each TPC member on the `Request for Admission to PhD Candidacy' from (also available from the Academic Office) and then bring the completed form to the Associate Chair for Graduate Studies.

 5. Post Thesis Proposal Annual Review